vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 969; procedure of, 969.
 Viramitrodaya, 70, 710, 161, 198n,

 3490, 508, 600n, 643, 915.
 Vīrāgana, & yogic posture, 957.
 Virāta parva, 494, 626.
 Virtues, why to be cultivated, 7-8.
-Viągu (soe under 'avatars ', 'V&su dova'): earliest detailed descrip. tion of worship of, 726-727 flowers recommended in worsbip of, 732; four vyuha. ( aspects ) of, 917, 964; gradation in merit secured by offering flowers of various kinds to, 732 ; mado carth steady, 719; Mababharata teaches identity of Siva and, 725; namos of, takon in Acamana, 663 ; 0no thousand names of, 725 ; balagrama stone in worship of, 715–716 supposed to go to sleep and be awakoned respectively on the 11th of tho bright half of Aṣadha and Kartika, 396; ten nvatāras of 717 724; took tbroo stops, 719; twelve namos of, associated with twelve months, 250; twolvo Damos of, in deva pājs, 728; twonty-four nameg of, in tandby, 316 and n;ūrdhra
+Viągu (soe under 'avatars ', 'V&su dova'): earliest detailed descrip. tion of worship of, 726-727 flowers recommended in worsbip of, 732; four vyuha. ( aspects ) of, 917, 964; gradation in merit secured by offering flowers of various kinds to, 732 ; mado carth steady, 719; Mababharata teaches identity of Śiva and, 725; namos of, takon in Acamana, 663 ; 0no thousand names of, 725 ; balagrama stone in worship of, 715–716 supposed to go to sleep and be awakoned respectively on the 11th of tho bright half of Aṣadha and Kartika, 396; ten nvatāras of 717 724; took tbroo stops, 719; twelve namos of, associated with twelve months, 250; twolvo Damos of, in deva pājs, 728; twonty-four nameg of, in tandby, 316 and n;ūrdhra

 puadra mark made on twolve parts of body after taking twelvo pamos of, 673,